 Binoculars are technically two individual, mini telescopes that are mechanically impossible to be on the exact same power range to maintain perfect synchronization because of moving parts that need to be in the exact same place.

-Due to the most commonly-used linking bands that connects each zoom mechanism of both mini telescopes, there's always going to be some lag and slop to each side when using the zoom.
-So, they’ll never really be on the same magnification level as you expect them to be.
+Due to the commonly used linking bands in the industry that connects each zoom mechanism of both binocular barrels, there's always going to be some lag and slop to each side.
+The result: they will never really be on the same magnification level as you expect them to be.

-Since a spotting scope is just a high-powered monocular, you’re not going to have this issue.
-So, having the zoom power is a major advantage a spotting scope provides.
+Since a spotting scope is just a high-powered monocular, you will not have this issue.
+Having adjustable zoom power is a major advantage a spotting scope provides.

 Spotting scope magnification levels generally start where binoculars leave off.
 This is what makes spotting scopes excellent tools for long-distance glassing, species identification, and high-powered observation.

-Yes, you might be able to see the herd from two miles away with your binos, but to be able to discern elk from those black blobs, never mind being able to count points, you'll need a spotter to do that.
+Yes, you might be able to see the herd from a mile away with your binoculars, but to be able to discern elk from black blobs, count points, or predict potential escape routes, you'll need a spotting scope.

 Ground hogs can hear you coming from over 70 yards away, deer will disappear in graceful panic within seconds, and most importantly, a grizzly can be on top of you before you even have a chance to pull out the .375 H&H.

-With a spotting scope, you can get that much closer without physically putting yourself in danger and without giving yourself and your position away.
+With a spotting scope, you can get that much closer without physically putting yourself in danger of injury or fatality and without giving your position away.

 Just remember, that with such high magnification levels, you can be fooled into thinking you can take the shot when conditions aren't right or if you don't have the appropriate equipment.

-At the range, there's nothing more tedious, time-consuming, and inefficient when you’re spotting for yourself or for another shooter when you have to walk to the target after every round.
+At the range, there's nothing more tedious, time-consuming, and inefficient as when you must walk to the target after every round.
 At a supervised range, you can’t walk to the target until cease-fires anyway.

-But, optics manufacturers are coming out with more and more convenient ways for you to lug around your spotting scope ally.
+Optics manufacturers are coming out with convenient ways for you to lug around your spotting scope.
 You can attach it to shoulder straps to be easily toted and mounted in a matter of seconds.

-The thing about quality tripods are, legs should be adjustable, feet should be non-slip, they should be lightweight to tote but heavy enough to remain sturdy in the wind, and it should be versatile and robust enough to use it from the flat plains of the field to the cliffsides of a steep mountain.
+A word about tripods: legs should be adjustable, feet should be non-slip, and tripods should be lightweight but heavy enough to remain sturdy in the wind.

 This is a huge benefit for hunters that are constantly on the go when all they need is a quick scan for target acquisition, hone in for some detail gathering, and then move on closer to set up for a shot.